image-js/image-js-docs/docs/Features/Analysis/MBR.md

 const mbr = roi.mbr;
 ```

-It can also be a Mask method:
+It can also be a Mask method to calculate its mbr:

 ```ts
 const mbr = mask.getMbr();